Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 1. Manure

-Farmers mainly use cow manure on tomato plants because it acts as a balanced organic fertilizer.
+Farmers mainly use cow manure on tomato plants because it provides balanced organic fertilization.
 Poultry manure is also excellent for squash, cucumbers, peppers, and leafy greens.

 However, always use aged manure, as fresh manure can burn plants.